-Any senior that has met the criteria for the 12:20 p.m. dismal may leave the campus during that time.
-The senior must have passed ALL EOC exams, met their credit requirements, and be enrolled in Career Preparation and Practicum.
-Copies of employment verification must be provided as proof of employment (paystubs or affidavits from employers will be sufficient documentation).
+Any senior that has met the criteria for the 12:20 p.m.dismal may leave the campus during that time.
+The senior must have passed ALL EOC exams and have met their credit requirements.

 Students who leave campus in violation of these rules will be subject to disciplinary action in accordance with the Student Code of Conduct.